 Performance-Related Restricted Stock Units.
 PBRSUs may be awarded to A. H. Belo ICP participants, including A. H. Belo executive officers.
 These awards are earned based upon the same performance criteria, financial performance achievement levels, and payout levels established annually for short-term cash incentives.
-When the actual number of PBRSUs earned is determined following the close of the fiscal year, the PBRSUs vest at a rate of 33/3 percent per year over a three-year period.
+When the actual number of PBRSUs earned is determined following the close of the fiscal year, the PBRSUs vest at a rate of 331/3 percent per year over a three-year period.
 The A. H. Belo Compensation Committee determined not to award any PBRSUs to A. H. Belo executive officers in respect of 2008 performance due to the distressed condition of the industry sector and the expense associated with such awards.

 Retirement Benefits.
 Prior to the spin-off, Belo Corp. offered pension benefits to certain of its employees through The G. B. Dealey Retirement Pension Plan (the "Pension Plan").
 In March 2007, Belo froze the Pension Plan and all affected employees were provided with transition benefits.
 In connection with the Pension Plan freeze, at the time of the spin-off, A. H. Belo adopted two separate defined contribution plans similar to those adopted by Belo Corp. prior to the spin, which are designed to provide supplemental pension benefits for all A. H. Belo employees who were participants in the Pension Plan, including Robert Decherd, Jim Moroney and Skip Cass.
 The A. H. Belo Pension Transition Supplement Plan, or the PTS Plan, is an account-balance plan intended to qualify under the provisions of Section 401(a) of the Internal Revenue Code.
 The A. H. Belo Pension Transition Supplement Restoration Plan, referred to as the Restoration Plan, is a non-qualified plan and is intended to cover any pension supplement payments that exceed IRS limits to all qualified plan accounts.
 A participant in either plan must be actively employed on the last day of the plan year in which the contribution was earned in order to receive a contribution.
 The amount of the contribution is determined by applying an actuarially determined factor to the participant's eligible compensation earned during a given plan year.
-Participant accounts in the same manner as under the A. H. Belo Savings Plan.
+Participant accounts are funded following a plan year or period in which a benefit is earned.
+Participants are fully vested in their account balances at all times and are able to direct the investment of their accounts in the same manner as under the A. H. Belo Savings Plan.
 Upon termination of employment, a participant's benefit is distributed in a single lump sum payment.
 Distributions from the PTS Plan are subject to IRS early withdrawal restrictions associated with qualified plans.
 Amounts to be contributed by the Company to our named executive officers under the PTS Plan in respect of 2008 are set forth in footnote 2 to the "Pension Benefits at December 31, 2008" table.
-Since there were zero account balances in the Restoration Plan as of December 31, 2008, no Restoration Plan benefit payments are included in the "N
+Since there were zero account balances in the Restoration Plan as of December 31, 2008, no Restoration Plan benefit payments are included in the "Non-Qualified Deferred Compensation for 2008" table.
+For additional discussion of the PTS Plan and the Restoration Plan, see "Post-Employment Benefits"